 How to remove dirt, stains and scuffs from suede footwear

-When Elvis implored us not to step on his blue suede shoes he was probably thinking of the paradox of suede: Suede footwear looks great, but shoes get dirty and this is a material it can be a nightmare to clean.
+When Elvis implored us not to step on his blue suede shoes he was probably thinking of the paradox of suede: Suede footwear looks great, but shoes get dirty and this is a material that can be a nightmare to clean.

 Suede is a delicate fabric with a textured surface that traps dirt and grime.
 But careless cleaning can also cause more damage so a careful approach is required.